denten-books/plain-text/3-format.md

 What is the nature of this "added information?"
 Historically, added information included machine instructions for the viewing and printing of text along with cypher codes used for clandestine communication.
-The Portable Document Format (PDF) specifically can also contain features that enable--and I quote the exact specifications here---"accessibility of content to those with disabilities," "digital signatures to certify authenticity," "electronic forms to gather data," "preservation of document fidelity independent of the device, platform, and software," and "security and permission to allow the creator to retain control of the document and associated rights" [@iso_portable_2008, vii].
-These capabilities operate somewhere between the visible content and stored information.
+The common Portable Document Format (PDF) contains features that enable--and I quote the exact specifications here---"accessibility of content to those with disabilities," "digital signatures to certify authenticity," "electronic forms to gather data," "preservation of document fidelity independent of the device, platform, and software," and "security and permission to allow the creator to retain control of the document and associated rights" [@iso_portable_2008, vii].
+These capabilities mediate between visible content and stored data: one surface facing the human, the other, the machine.
 The formatting layer specifies the *affordances* of electronic text.
-More than passive conduits of meaning, electronic texts thus carry within them the rules for engagement between authors and their readers.
+More than passive conduits of meaning, electronic texts thus carry within them rules for engagement between authors, readers, and devices.
 In our example, the Portable Document Format encodes among other things ideas about "reading," "authenticity," "fidelity," "preservation," and "authorship."
 Whatever literary theoretical framework the reader brings to the process of interpretation must therefore meet the